Hawaiian Airlines Logo

 Hawaiian Airlines Logo History

 The organization received its current name in 1941 when it replaced the old ships with more advanced ones.
-The renewal of the air fleet required a rebranding for the emblem to take its place on the Douglas DC-3.
+The air fleet renewal required a rebranding for the emblem to take its place on the Douglas DC-3.
 Modern air transport was commissioned in 1952.
 It was the Convair 340.
 In the late 50s, older models appeared.
 In 1966, passengers began to be transported on a Douglas DC-9-10 jet aircraft, which halved the route time.

 What is Hawaiian Airlines?